 Course Description: This course was developed to help students reach mastery of grade-level expectations according to the New Jersey Student Learning Standards.
 In this course, students will analyze texts from multiple perspectives using nonfiction sources to support this analysis, analyze arguments by identifying the use of rhetorical devices and supporting textual evidence, and compose a research paper, in MLA format, and embed rhetorical devices and textual evidence in their writing.
-In addition, students will analyze the elements of narrative writing in exemplar texts and compose their own narrative.
+In the area of writing, students will continue to develop their skills in the area of narrative, argumentative, and expository writing.
+Finally, they will develop their language skills by learning and practicing the conventions of English grammar and usage in their writing and speaking.
 The goals of this course are the Grade 10 Progress Indicators of the New Jersey Student Learning Standards.

-ENGLISH II HONORS Grades: 10 Credits: 5

-Prerequisite: NJSLA Scores combined with teacher recommendation and minimum 93 average in English I CP or teacher recommendation and passing score in English I H
+ENGLISH II HONORS Grade: 10 Credits: 5 Course #016 Full-Year Course Weighted Value: 1.2 Prerequisite: NJSLA Scores, minimum 93 average in English I CP/passing score in English I Honors, teacher recommendation

 Course Description: In this course, students focus on meeting the requirements and challenges of a Grade 10 English curriculum at an accelerated pace.
 They will read and write in a variety of genres in order to hone their literacy skills and prepare them for the future.
-Specifically, they will read complex at and above grade-level texts and analyze the effectiveness and use of figurative/rhetorical tools within an author's purpose, understand informational texts and and decipher points of view through analysis of editorials and news stories, incorporate rhetorical/figurative tools in their own writing, conduct thorough research and understand the importance of credible sources, source collaboration and synthesis, and proper documentation, and continue to develop an appreciation of novels, historical fiction, poetry, and short stories and will be able to analyze their understanding of these works through writing.
+Specifically, they will read complex at and above-grade-level texts and analyze the effectiveness and use of figurative/rhetorical tools within an author's purpose, understand informational texts and decipher points of view through analysis of editorials and news stories, incorporate rhetorical/figurative tools in their own writing, conduct thorough research and understand the importance of credible sources, source collaboration and synthesis, and proper documentation, and continue to develop an appreciation of novels, historical fiction, poetry, and short stories and will be able to analyze their understanding of these works through writing.

-ENGLISH II CP Grades: 10 Credits: 5
+ENGLISH II CP Grade: 10 Credits: 5 Course #017 Full-Year Course Weighted Value: 1

-Course #017 Full-Year Course Weighted Value: 1 Prerequisite: Passing score in English I CP or minimum average of 93 in English I; Teacher recommendation and NJSLA Scores
+Prerequisite: NJSLA Scores, minimum average of 93 in English I or Passing score in English I CP, and teacher recommendation

 Course Description: Students in this course are expected to demonstrate the work ethic and independent goal-setting fundamentals of college-bound students.
 This course was developed to help students reach mastery of grade-level expectations according to the New Jersey Student Learning Standards.
 In this course, students will analyze texts from multiple perspectives using nonfiction sources to support this analysis, analyze arguments by identifying the use of rhetorical devices and supporting textual evidence, and compose a research paper, and embed rhetorical devices and textual evidence in their writing.
-In addition, students will analyze the elements of narrative writing in exemplar texts and compose their own narrative.
+In the area of writing, students will continue to develop their skills in the area of narrative, argumentative, and expository writing.
 The goals of this course are the Grade 10 Progress Indicators of the New Jersey Student Learning Standards.

+ENGLISH III Course #025

+Grade: 11 Credits Full-Year Course Weight

-ENGLISH III Grade: 11 Credits: 5
+Credits: 5